focus-editor/focus/LOG.md

 # TODO
-- Open file dialog
-    + On start, build a file list in the project
-    + Filter the list
-    + Don't leave empty space at the bottom because of scroll_y
-    + Support PAGE UP/DOWN
-    + Setup a file watcher and just rescan
-    - Actually open files

 - Show file names with breadcrumbs
-- Click on breadcrumbs to view files?
 - Search text
     - Use the naive functions first, optimise later if needed (also measure first)
     - Case-sensitive